Mr-indescribable/ir/README.md

 #### Who need this?

-+ The BEEEEEEP BEEEEEEP BEEEEEEEEP Chinese BEEEEPs.
++ Chinese Steam users.
 (Yeah, such as me.

 #### Supported platform